Exploring the SSDI Application Process: Recent Changes

 In 2023, employees are eligible to get one credit for every $1,640 of their total income.
 In 2024, employees will be eligible to get one credit for every $1,730 of their total income, which includes income from self-employment.
 It is possible to earn up to four work credits in a single year; therefore, if you earn at least $6,560, you will be eligible to receive the maximum of four credits for the year 2023 and if you earn $6,920 in 2024, you will receive up to four credits.

-The SSA uses work credits to eligibility for SSDI.
+The SSA uses work credits to determine eligibility for SSDI.
 Due to the increased limit, you will be required to earn a greater amount of money in 2024 in order to collect the same amount of work credits.

 You need to have accumulated at least 40 credits to be eligible for SSDI.
 Of those, 20 must have been earned within the last ten years, beginning with the year in which your disability started.
 As a general rule, a person who has worked for a significant amount of time, including at least five of the most recent ten years, may be eligible for SSDI.